New York City Defective Drug Lawyer

 - Wright Pro Femur

 - Zimmer NexGen Knee Implant Failure

 The FDA will only recall a drug after they have received reports of injury or death.
 Their approach of profits before safety is a cause of all this unnecessary suffering.
-If you have taken, or are currently taking, one of the drugs mentioned above, and are experiencing painful side effects, contact one of our experienced personal injury attorneys at Jaroslawicz & Jaros, LLC today.
+If you have taken, or are currently taking, one of the drugs mentioned above, and are experiencing painful side effects, contact one of our experienced personal injury attorneys in NYC at Jaroslawicz & Jaros, LLC today.